 The next day I apologized to my daughters and told them both that I had been distracted and not focusing on the right thing their education.
 I talked to my daughter about her geography project, what she learned and if it worked.
 It did!
 I offered to do it with her again, but she declined.
 I missed it, and have to say I was disappointed.
 If you fail, acknowledge your mistakes to your children.
 Apologize and tell them how you plan on making things right.

 Reevaluate your priorities.

 At that time I had been working crazy hours.
 I had way too much on my plate.
-Between this blog and my freelancing clients, I was working over my goal of 15 hours a week.
-I had over extended myself.
-I had misplaced priorities and needed to revaluate my commitments.
-If this happens to you, see what can go from your schedule.
+Between this blog and my freelancing clients, I was working more than my goal of 15 hours a week.
+I had overextended myself.
+I had misplaced priorities and needed to reevaluate my commitments.
+If this happens to you, see what you can mark off of your schedule.
 What is your priority and how can you make it happen?

 Talk to your spouse.

 I confessed my concerns to my spouse, he did the same.
 We made a plan to fix it.
 He supported my concerns, and we both agreed that I needed to cut back on my hours and clients and focus on homeschooling.
 He gave me 2 nights a week to work and I no longer work during naptime.
 Instead, I spend that time one on one with the girls doing Math.
 If you make a homeschool mistake, talk with your spouse and see what you can do to make things right.
 Make an action plan, and follow through.